Developing a real-time secure chat application like WhatsApp & Signal with end-to-end encryption.

 Image Source: Diffie Hellman key exchange

 This mechanism was developed by Whitfield Diffie and Martin Hellman to derive the cryptographic keys instead of exchanging them completely in public.
-It is explained using colours since it is not possible to separate colours once mixed.
+It is explained using colors since it is not possible to separate colours once mixed.
 Similarly, it is hard to figure out the secret keys using the only public components, once combined mathematically with the prime numbers provided by the server.

 - Problems with Diffie-Hellman Key Exchange